gravito-framework/gravito/docs/en/api/pulsar.md

 const message = session.get('message');
 ```

-The Inertia Orbit automatically shares common flash keys (like `success`, `error`) with the frontend props.
+The Inertia Gravito automatically shares common flash keys (like `success`, `error`) with the frontend props.

 ## CSRF

 - Default verification is **header-based**: `X-CSRF-Token`
 - The token is stored in the session key `_csrf`
-- Orbit Session also sets a readable cookie (default `XSRF-TOKEN`) so your frontend can read it and send it back in the header
+- Session also sets a readable cookie (default `XSRF-TOKEN`) so your frontend can read it and send it back in the header